 Potty training doesn’t always happen in a matter of days.
-Slow potty training can be a less stressful and effective method for your child.
+Gradual potty training can be a less stressful and effective method for your child.

 The three-day potty training method doesn’t work for every child.
 Parents still give it a try, especially with how well it seems to work for everyone else.
 But those three days can come and go with children still in diapers.

 Potty training, like many milestones, makes us wonder whether our kids will ever get it.
 But, like my kids’ pediatrician told us, you won’t see kindergarteners in diapers.
 It will happen.

 Still, that doesn’t make it easier when we expect our kids to be potty trained in three days and they aren’t.

 I potty trained my eldest in three days, but I didn’t do the same with my twins.
 In fact, I don’t think I ever “started” potty training them.
 The learning process was so gradual I knew I had to share it with other parents who wanted something similar.

 With gradual potty training, the “start” and “end” dates are a blur.
 You won’t have an official potty training day, and you won’t feel like your child has mastered it 100% by a certain time.

 Instead, it starts early with preparing for potty training.
 You’ll do things like let your child sit on the potty fully-clothed, and read books about the potty.